 Tool Introduction

-The Base32 encoding and decoding tool is a convenient online application designed to help users quickly perform Base32 encoding and decoding operations.
-Whether it is converting binary data into an easily transmittable Base32 string, or restoring a Base32 string to its original data, this tool can complete it efficiently.
-It supports Base32 encoding of any text content, and provides the option of “Use ASCII Encoding Only” to meet the needs of specific scenarios.
+The Base32 Encode Decode tool is a convenient online application designed to help users quickly perform Base32 encoding and decoding operations.
+Whether converting binary data into an easy-to-transmit Base32 string, or restoring a Base32 string to its original data, this tool can efficiently complete the task.
+It supports Base32 encoding of any text content and provides an "Use ASCII encoding only" option to meet the needs of specific scenarios.

 How to Use

-- Perform Base32 encoding: Enter the original text you want to encode in the “Before Encoding” text box.
-If necessary, you can check the “Use ASCII Encoding Only” check box (unchecked by default, will be encoded in UTF-8).
-The tool will automatically encode it, and the encoded Base32 string will be displayed in real time in the “After Encoding” text box.
+- Perform Base32 Encoding: Enter the original text you want to encode in the "Before encoding" text box.
+If needed, you can check the "Use ASCII encoding only" checkbox (unchecked by default, will encode as UTF-8).
+The tool will automatically encode, and the encoded Base32 string will be displayed in real-time in the "After encoding" text box.

-- Perform Base32 decoding: Enter the Base32 string you need to decode in the “After Encoding” text box.
-The tool will automatically decode it, and the decoded original text content will be displayed in real time in the “Before Encoding” text box.
+- Perform Base32 Decoding: Enter the Base32 string you need to decode in the "After encoding" text box.
+The tool will automatically decode, and the decoded original text content will be displayed in real-time in the "Before encoding" text box.

-Input format: Accepts any text string for encoding; accepts strings conforming to the Base32 standard for decoding.
+Input Format: Accepts any text string for encoding; accepts Base32 standard compliant strings for decoding.

-Output format: The encoding result is a Base32 string; the decoding result is the original text string.
+Output Format: Encoding result is a Base32 string; decoding result is the original text string.

 Usage Examples